mutalyzer/crossmapper/docs/library.rst

     >>> nearest_location(exons, 37, 1)
     3

-See :doc:`api/location` for a detailed description.
+See section :doc:`api/location` for a detailed description.

 Basic classes
 -------------